vanvuongngo/vanvuongngo/README.md

 **`Analog and digital craftsman`**

-Hi, I am a Full-Stack developer and interested in developing applications, infrastructure- and hardware-topics.
+Hi, I am a developer and interested in developing applications, infrastructure- and hardware-topics.

 ## 🧰 Languages and Tools